SPOpenSource/edgeconnect-python/README.md

-# ⚠️ This repository of pyedgeconnect is no longer be maintained ⚠️
+# ⚠️ This repository of pyedgeconnect is no longer maintained ⚠️
 # Active development of pyedgeconnect can be found at [Aruba GitHub](https://github.com/aruba/pyedgeconnect)